STAR Health Center Outreach

 - A SHC staff member was a panelist at a forum at the Brooklyn Public Library discussing major steps forward to secure trans-inclusive health insurance coverage in NYS.

 - SHC staff gave testimony at a Brooklyn Forum on the needs of Transgender and Gender Non-Conforming people sponsored by the Anti-Violence Project and the Audre Lorde Project and at The Changing Landscape: An LGBTQ Health Summit, sponsored by the LGBTQ Health Equity Coalition of NYC.

 - Collaboration with CAMBA, one of our longstanding community-based partners, on their float at New York City Pridefest to promote LGBT services throughout Brooklyn.

 - Participation in Bushwick Pride.
 Brooklyn’s Bushwick community has traditionally been a neighborhood of predominantly Latino and Black populations where LGBT citizens have created thriving communities.
 Events have focused on transgender rights, increasing visibility in the LGBT and HIV-affected communities and promoting social justice in the neighborhood.

 - Participation in Bed-Stuy Pride at Herbert Von King Park to celebrate communities in central Brooklyn.
 Since 2011, the Audre Lorde Project’s Safe OUTside the System Collective has hosted Bed-Stuy Pride, reinforcing the theme of challenging hate as well as calling attention to police violence.

 Partnering with community agencies at these events has been especially fruitful, allowing us to share resources and to demonstrate to the community that we are all working together.
-If you represent an agency and would like to partner with us at and event or if you would like to be added to our links to community based agency websites, please contact us at firstname.lastname@example.org.
+If you represent an agency and would like to partner with us at an event or if you would like to be added to our links to community-based agency websites, please contact us at email@example.com.